MartinR2295/rm-sec-toolkit/README.md

 pip install rm-sec-toolkit
 ```

-At the first start, the rm-sec-toolkit script load the modules from github, so the first start can take a bit longer.
+At the first start, the rm-sec-toolkit script loads the modules from github, so the first start can take a bit longer.

 ## Docker
 You can use rm-sec-toolkit with the provided docker image.